 Hopsrig wind farm was consented by the DPEA in 2019, for 12 turbines at 140m to tip.

-In October 2020, a scoping report for a Section 36 Application was submitted to the Scottish Government Energy Consents Unit, with a view to a full application being submitted in early 2021 with a comprehensive Environmental Impact Assessment Report.
+In October 2020, a scoping report for a Section 36 Application was submitted to the Scottish Government Energy Consents Unit, with a full application being submitted in early 2021.

 The scoping report has been submitted on the basis of 13 wind turbines at 200m to tip.